Skip to main content

 From 1997 to 2004, Lomax served as the fifth president of Dillard University.
 During his tenure, he led a successful $60 million campaign and saw student enrollment increase by nearly 50 percent, accompanied by dramatic increases in private funding and alumni giving.

 Since 2004, Lomax has served as president and chief executive officer of UNCF.
-Under his leadership, UNCF has raised more than $4 billion and helped more than 200,000 students earn college degrees and launch careers.
-Annually, UNCF’s work enables 50,000 students to go to college with UNCF scholarships and attend its 37-member Historically Black Colleges and Universities (HBCUs).
-Lomax also oversees the organization’s 400-plus scholarship programs, which award more than 10,000 scholarships a year.
+Under his leadership, UNCF has raised more than $4 billion and helped more than 300,000 students earn college degrees and launch careers.
+Annually, UNCF’s work enables 50,000 students to go to college with UNCF scholarships and attend its 37-member historically Black colleges and universities (HBCUs).
+Lomax also oversees the organization’s 400-plus scholarship programs, which award more than 12,000 scholarships a year worth about $65 million.

 In addition, he launched UNCF’s Institute for Capacity Building, which supports member HBCUs to become stronger, more effective and self-sustaining.